DingoOz/ros_synapse/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under MIT

-## Acknowledgments

-- Built with Qt6 for modern cross-platform GUI
-- Integrates with ROS2 ecosystem for robotics development
-- Uses tomlplusplus for human-readable configuration